 - a.
-Span and Trailing Edge measurements are conducted under tension of 50 N in the measurement direction - b.
-Chord measurements are conducted under tension of 10 N in the measurement direction
+Span and Trailing Edge measurements are conducted under tension of 5 daN in the measurement direction - b.
+Chord measurements are conducted under tension of 1 daN in the measurement direction

 Span is defined as the distance between the two farthest symmetrical attachment points, provided that there are no stiffening elements, such as plastic, Mylar or tension tapes, outboard of those points.
 If there are stiffening elements then the span is measured to the farthest points on them.